ciubotaru/bitfield/README.md

 bfcpy() copies the contents of a bitfield into another pre-existing bitfield

+bffs() finds the first set bit in a bitfield

 bfhamming() counts the Hamming distance between two bitfields

 bfisempty() checks whether all bit of an array are unset